 Lich Boss Fight Guide

 It is essential that you and your party members assign a direction to move in throughout the boss fight.
 This is required as a result of the constant mob spawns and arrows from the Skeleton Archers and to dodge various Lich attacks – while remaining close enough to help with mechanics.
-For the purpose of this guide, we suggest to rotate clockwise.
+For this guide, we suggest to rotate clockwise.

 Secondly, once you have assigned the movements, begin to have one of your party members take out the Skeletons, usually the Archers are the priority targets.
 As a result of this, you can have your second DPS either a ranged or melee player chip away at the boss as the other deals with the mobs.
 Once the mobs are down, you can begin to fully focus damage on the Lich.